 - High resolving power that renders great details in the images.

 Overall, the Kodak Tri-X is a highly versatile film that was once quite popular amongst photography enthusiasts and photojournalists alike.
 The all-around nature of the film also makes the Tri-X 400 a standard choice for photographing in difficult lighting conditions.

 Kodak TMaX Overview

-- High-efficiency, multi-zone Kodak T-Grain emulsion which makes it the world’s finest grained 400-speed black-and white film allowing for greater enlargement.
+- High-efficiency, multi-zone Kodak T-Grain emulsion makes it the world’s finest grained 400-speed black-and-white film allowing for greater enlargement.

 - Optimized light filtration technology which renders sharp images with distinct edges and fine detail.

 - The excellent performance of the Kodak TMaX in terms of sharpness makes it well-suited for scientific and biomedical work, especially when fluorescence in photography is required.